MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-III-Federal-Deposit-Insurance-Corporation/subchapter-B-Regulations-Statements-General-Policy/part-324-Capital-Adequacy-FDICSupervised-Institutions/subpart-D-RiskWeighted-Assets-Standardized-Approach/subjectgroup-ECFR1fff95bffb5bbc7-RiskWeighted-Assets-General-Credit-Risk/section-324.37.md

 (2) An FDIC-supervised institution may use any approach described in this section that is valid for a particular type of exposure or transaction; however, it must use the same approach for similar exposures or transactions.

-(b) *The simple approach.* (1) *General requirements.* (i) An FDIC-supervised institution may recognize the credit risk mitigation benefits of financial collateral that secures any exposure.
+(b) *The simple approach* - (1) *General requirements.* (i) An FDIC-supervised institution may recognize the credit risk mitigation benefits of financial collateral that secures any exposure.

 (ii) To qualify for the simple approach, the financial collateral must meet the following requirements: